Breadcrumb

 Cancelation Policy

-You may cancel your registration without cause by contacting your state president who registered you on or before April 27.
-If you know you cannot attend, please cancel as soon as possible, so that another ENA member may have a chance to attend.
+You may cancel your registration without cause by contacting your council president who registered you on or before April 26.
+If you know you cannot attend, please cancel or notify ENA as soon as possible so that another ENA member may have a chance to attend.

 - Communicate openly and thoughtfully toward your fellow participants.